alitursucular/alitursucular.github.io/_posts/2019-04-16-fetching-api-data-with-reactjs.md

 Our render method first checks for the error property of the component's state.
 If there is an error, `error.message` stores the problem.
 (Notice that, `{ ... }` expression is used to inject _JSX_ into _HTML_ in React).
 Please recall the wait time mentioned above.
 I simply print a loading text during this wait time.
 By doing so, the end user is kept informed while the data is being fetched.
 Once the error is _null_ and isLoaded is _true_, I create the body of the HTML and display our data.

 **_Note:_** _This is the most basic block of code for fetching a data from an external source in React.
-Most larger requests and further processings has a similar core._
+Most larger requests and further processings have a similar core._

 **_Bonus:_** _Also see my post about [ReactJS Login / Log Out toggle button using states](https://alitursucular.github.io/reactjs-login-log-out-toggle-button-using-states/)_